maple-labs/maple-docs/technical-resources/loans/fixed-term-loan/loans.md

 ## Late Payments

 When a payment is made after the `nextPaymentDueDate` timestamp in the Loan, it is considered late.
 There are two fee parameters that are used to calculate late fees:
-- `lateInterestPremium`: Premium on regular interest rate when payment is late (E.g., premium is 2% on 10% interest, 12% interest is paid on time that payment is late).
+- `lateInterestPremiumRate`: Premium on regular interest rate when payment is late (E.g., premium is 2% on 10% interest, 12% interest is paid on time that payment is late).
 - `lateFeeRate`: Fee charged as a percentage of the outstanding principal at the time of payment.

 Below is the calculation for a late payment, where `total` is the amount calculated in the equations above.
 All of the extra funds go towards interest.